Medical Examiner

 How does a medical examiner send data?

-For TBIs, SCIs, and submersions, data shall be sent electronically.
-The appropriate method is to establish an account with the EMS/TR and use the online system for submitting data.
+Send data electronically for TBIs, SCIs, and submersions.
+Establish an account with EMSTR and use the online system for submitting data.
 A medical examiner can use the free online system for entering data.

 How often does a medical examiner send data?

-Data should be submitted within three months from the identification of a required reportable event.
-The EMS/TR recommends that a medical examiner submit data monthly.
+Submit data within 90 days from the identification of a required reportable event.
+A medical examiner should submit data monthly.

-If a medical examiner has just started submitting data, do they have to send records from previous months?
+If a medical examiner has just started submitting data, should they send records from previous months?

-The rule requires medical examiners to submit data.
-The amount and quality of data sent will affect data reports generated by the EMS/TR.
+Texas Administrative Code, Title 25, Part 1, Chapter 103, Rule 103.1-103.8 requires medical examiners to submit all data.
+The amount and quality of data sent will affect EMSTR data reports.